ninoperanidze/PoC_Dashboard/README.md

 # PoC Dashboard

 The PoC Dashboard was developed using Streamlit to provide a dynamic and interactive platform for visualizing and analyzing performance metrics for different surveys.
+The goal was to create a template dashboard that effectively visualizes survey data and can be easily applied for multiple industries.
+The dashboard focuses on displaying initially high level data, and giving the user the option to intuitively segment their data, making complex data easily understandable.

 ## Features